ShindouMihou/siopao/README.md

 - [x] `Lines`: reads each line and creates an array of `[]bytes`. this also caches the array into the reader, you can empty it using `empty`
 - [x] `Count`: counts all the lines in the file, this calls `Lines` and counts the cache if there is one already.
 - [x] `EachLine`: reads each line and performs an action upon that line, **the line's byte array will be overridden on each next line**
+- [x] `EachChar`: reads each char and preforms an action upon that char.
 - [x] `EachImmutableLine`: reads each line and performs an action upon that line, slower than the prior method, but the line's value is never overridden on each next line.
 - [x] `Empty`: dereferences the cache if there is any.